Updated: October 26, 2022

 It’s a one-stop shop for breakfast/brunch, and they have the cutest space.
 With COVID season, the city shuts down the shop’s street (Broadway) to offer street dining.
 I believe that only happens on weekends, though.
-UPDATE: I’m not sure if the city still closes Broadway street, but the shop still has a few seats for outdoor dining, and their entire indoor space is open for dining as well.
+UPDATE: I’m not sure if the city still closes Broadway street, but the shop still has a few seats for outdoor dining, and their entire indoor space is also open for dining.

-Bad Owl is still relatively new to the Bridgeport Chicago area.
+Bad Owl is still relatively new to the Bridgeport, Chicago, area.
 The Vegas-based roaster came in with a bang and has garnered many fans in the short time it’s been open.
 Their drink menu is a collection of classic coffees, creative lattes, and a few coffee flights you can try.
-They also sell a handful of breakfast sandwiches and toasts.
+They also sell a handful of breakfast sandwiches and toast.
 Bad Owl has undoubtedly been a great addition to the neighborhood!

 Favorite drink: Lavender Latte with oat milk, Second Breakfast Latte, Oatchata Latte